sameercrawford/YouTube-Trending-Videos-Analysis/README.md

 # We want to answer questions like:

-How many views do our trending videos have?
+1. How many views do our trending videos have?
 Do most of them have a large number of views?
 Is having a large number of views required for        a video to become trending?

-The same questions above, but applied to likes and comment count instead of views.
+2.The same questions above, but applied to likes and comment count instead of views.

- Which video remained the most on the trendin-videos list?
+3.Which video remained the most on the trendin-videos list?

-    How many trending videos contain a fully-capitalized word in their titles?
+4.How many trending videos contain a fully-capitalized word in their titles?

-    What are the lengths of trending video titles?
+5.What are the lengths of trending video titles?
 Is this length related to the video becoming trendy?

-    How are views, likes, dislikes, comment count, title length, and other attributes correlate with (relate to) each other?
+6.How are views, likes, dislikes, comment count, title length, and other attributes correlate with (relate to) each other?
 How are they connected?

-    What are the most common words in trending video titles?
+7.What are the most common words in trending video titles?

-    Which YouTube channels have the largest number of trending videos?
+8.Which YouTube channels have the largest number of trending videos?

-    Which video category (e.g. Entertainment, Gaming, Comedy, etc.) has the largest number of trending videos?
+9.Which video category (e.g. Entertainment, Gaming, Comedy, etc.) has the largest number of trending videos?

-    When were trending videos published?
+10.When were trending videos published?
 On which days of the week? at which times of the day?